showxu/objc-evolution/README.md

 ### CocoaPods

-To integrate Cocoa.Swift into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate objc-evolution into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'